-Inspired by the protests in Greensboro, several Howard University students founded an integrated group of activists against segregation and racism under the name of the Nonviolent Action Group (NAG.)
-In June 1960 this group, which included Lawrence Henry, Dion Diamond, Joan Trumpauer (now Mulholland), Charles Cobb, David Hartsough, Helene Wilson, Walter De Legall, Paul Carr, Ethelene Crocker, Cornelia Greene, Paul Dietrich, Jean Donnelly, Mike Proctor, James E. Browne, Emily Malkin, William Griffin, and Clyde McDowell, organized demonstrations over various days at seven lunch counters across Arlington.
-The demonstrations featured black protestors buying goods to establish themselves as customers, while black and white protestors ordered food at the counters.
-Then the white protestors passed their food to the black protestors to de facto desegregate the counters.
-Demonstrators sometimes engaged employees in conversations about desegregation, but often sat reading the Bible in silence or to each other.
+Inspired by the protests in Greensboro, several Howard University students and local allies founded an integrated group of activists against segregation and racism under the name of the Nonviolent Action Group (NAG.)
+In June 1960, this group, which included Lawrence Henry, Dion Diamond, Joan Trumpauer (now Mulholland), Gwendolyn Greene (now Britt), Cornelia Greene, Charles Cobb, David Hartsough, Helene Wilson, Walter De Legall, Paul Carr, Ethelene Crockett, Paul Dietrich, Jean Donnelly, Mike Proctor, James E. Browne, Emily Malkin (now Flynn), William Griffin, Martin Schain, Antonia Lewis, and Clyde McDowell, organized demonstrations over various days at lunch counters across Arlington.
+The demonstrations featured black protesters buying goods to establish themselves as customers, while black and white protesters ordered food at the counters.
+Black demonstrators were not served food, so white protesters passed their food to the black students to de facto desegregate the counters.
+Demonstrators sometimes engaged employees in conversations about desegregation but often sat reading the Bible in silence or to each other.

 If you or someone you know participated in or witnessed the sit-ins, please contact the Historic Preservation Program.
 We would value the chance to hear and preserve your story.